The Indiana Society of the

 Members gain invaluable leadership experience in conducting meetings, following parliamentary procedures and standard protocol, serving as delegates and speaking before groups at local, state, and national conferences.
 The responsibility and privilege of selecting officers helps members gain an understanding of the democratic process.

 Indiana societies are listed above.
 Click on "C.A.R.
 Societies" or "Contact Person" for more information about local societies near you.
-You can also contact the Senior Society president For more information Carol Nichols.
+You can also contact the Senior Society president For more information Jeff Voris.

 If you have any questions or need further information, please contact: